 The agricultural use on the site will be temporarily interrupted as actual mining is conducted in phases.
 There will be a disruption of current irrigation practices on the subject property until site reclamation is complete.
 The site will be reclaimed to allow agricultural use after mining is complete.
-DOGAMI'S reclamation permit requires the site to be reclaimed to the current agricultural use.
+The reclamation permit from the Oregon Department of Geology and Mineral Industries (DOGAMI) requires the site to be reclaimed to the current agricultural use.
 Testimony was provided regarding the lack of organic matter and nutrients in the topsoil and overburden preventing the site from returning to productive agricultural use.

-Adjacent property owners are concerned about the impacts of dust on their crops causing reduced yields and reduction in quality.
+Adjacent property owners are also concerned about the impacts of dust on their crops causing reduced yields and reduction in quality.
 While there may not be a change in farm practices, there may be reductions in yields and income.
 The Applicant states that the proposed berms and dust control measures are intended to mitigate the impacts of dust on adjacent properties.
 The Applicant stated that mining operations on the Woodward property have been occurring for several years and they are not aware of any of its current operational activities that have caused adverse impacts to surrounding lands devoted to farm use to the extent that the impacts have forced a significant change in, or significant increase in the costs of, accepted farm practices.